When other people’s priorities are not yours

 The Work-of-the-business v the Work-of-the-business-owner

-Small business owners often ask me if I can help them become more productive.
+Small business owners often ask me if I can help them become more productive and to get better at time management.
 Or rather the complaint is that there are always a thousand other things getting in the way of the stuff you would much rather spend your time on, instead of the never-ending emails, phone calls, crises, admin, quoting, employees calling in sick or needing help tying their shoe laces.
 No one ever seems to be able to get anything done without you.

 It’s one of the great frustrations of small business.
 Everything is down to you, the owner.
 When a client is irate, when a supplier is unhappy, the bank has an issue or when the toilet paper runs out, it’s down to you.